Hispanics in the United States Air Force: Sensitive leadership positions

 In April 1984, Antonio Maldonado was transferred to K.I.
 Sawyer Air Force Base in Michigan.
 During the years which he spent there (1984–1987) he assumed various leadership positions: Deputy Commander for Operations (1984), 410th Bombardment Wing; Vice Commander (September 1984)and Commander(July 1985).
 While commanding the 410th, General Maldonado won numerous top Air Force awards including the coveted Omaha Trophy (best combat Wing) and the 390th Bombardment Group Memorial Trophy (best Wing Commander).
 In May 1987, Maldonado was reassigned once more to the Pentagon where he served as Chief, Strategic Operations Division, Operations Directorate, Office of the Joint Chiefs of Staff.
 In June 1988 he became Deputy Director for Operations, National Military Command Center, the Pentagon.
 On September 1 of that same year, he was promoted to the rank of Brigadier General.

 In July 1989, Maldonado was named Chief, U.S. Office of Defense Cooperation, Madrid, Spain, becoming the senior Department of Defense representative to that country.
 His responsibilities included providing overall direction to U.S. elements in Spain on status of forces, security assistance programs and other defense and base agreement matters.
 He also provided overall coordination for US offensive operations out of Spain during the 1991 Persian Gulf War.
-Brigadier General Maldonado retired from the United States Air Force on September 1, 1991 with more than 4,000 hours of flight, after 27 years of service of active duty service.
+Brigadier General Maldonado retired from the United States Air Force on September 1, 1991, with more than 4,000 hours of flight, after 27 years of service of active duty service.

 In 1985, Carmelita Vigil-Schimmenti became the first Hispanic female to attain the rank of brigadier general in the Air Force and was the first female general from New Mexico.
 She received her nursing diploma from Regina School of Nursing in Albuquerque.
 Because of her work on the base, she decided to join the military as a nurse.
 Vigil-Schimmenti retired from the Air Force in October, 1988.

 In 1992, Graciela Tiscareño-Sato became the first documented Hispanic female to earn an Air Medal for combat air operations.
-A First Lieutenant at the time, Tiscareño-Sato served as a navigator onboard the KC-135R aerial refueling tanker, flying dozens of O-1 sorties over Baghdad refueling combat air patrol fighters during Operation Southern Watch upon the end of Operation Desert Storm.
+A First Lieutenant at the time, Tiscareño-Sato served as a navigator on board the KC-135R aerial refueling tanker, flying dozens of O-1 sorties over Baghdad refueling combat air patrol fighters during Operation Southern Watch upon the end of Operation Desert Storm.
 This was her first of many deployments and took place before Congress lifted the Combat Exclusion Law for women and before women were allowed to be assigned to combat aircraft.